awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 ## Skipping the Current Replication Error<a name="Appendix.MySQL.CommonDBATasks.SkipError"></a>

-Amazon RDS provides a mechanism for you to skip an error on your read replicas if the error is causing your read replica to hang and the error doesn’t affect the integrity of your data\.
-First connect to your MySQL database instance, then issue the appropriate commands as shown following\.
+Amazon RDS provides a mechanism for you to skip an error on your read replicas if the error is causing your read replica to stop responding and the error doesn’t affect the integrity of your data\.
+First connect to your MySQL DB instance, then issue the appropriate commands as shown following\.
 For more information, see [Connecting to a DB Instance Running the MySQL Database Engine](USER_ConnectToInstance.md)\.

 **Note**
  You should first verify that the error can be safely skipped\.
 In a MySQL utility, connect to the read replica and run the following MySQL command: